RT-LOC/docs/docs/desktop/cxRTLS_license.md

 ## How to install the License
-Whenever you start cxRTLS for the first time, you probably don't have a license yet.
+Whenever you start RTManager for the first time, you probably don't have a license yet.
 To acquire one, press _'Build license.txt'_.

+If you have the RTLOC tray app installed, go to the profile view and press "Download license".
+If there's an indication that your PC has not been included in the license yet, you should do that first.

+### Manual license generation
 ![license_build](./img/cxRTLS/license_build.png)

 A dialog message will appear and the file license.txt will be created on the following path:
 ```
 c:/cxRTLS/license.txt
 ```
-Send this file to the e-mailaddress written in the dialog box to receive the proper license file.
+Send this file to the e-mail address written in the dialog box to receive the proper license file.

 ![license_build](./img/cxRTLS/license_dialog.png)